Saint Nicholas: Generosity and travels

-After his parents died, Nicholas is said to have distributed their wealth to the poor.
+After his parents died from an epidemic, Nicholas is said to have distributed their wealth to the poor.
 In his most famous exploit, which is first attested in Michael the Archimandrite's Life of Saint Nicholas, Nicholas heard of a devout man who had once been wealthy but had lost all of his money due to the "plotting and envy of Satan."
 The man could not afford proper dowries for his three daughters.
 This meant that they would remain unmarried and probably, in absence of any other possible employment, be forced to become prostitutes.
 Hearing of the girls' plight, Nicholas decided to help them, but, being too modest to help the family in public (or to save them the humiliation of accepting charity), he went to the house under the cover of night and threw a purse filled with gold coins through the window opening into the house.
 The father immediately arranged a marriage for his first daughter, and after her wedding, Nicholas threw a second bag of gold through the same window late at night.

 According to Michael the Archimandrite's account, after the second daughter was married, the father stayed awake for at least two "nights" and caught Saint Nicholas in the same act of charity toward the third daughter.
 The father fell on his knees, thanking him, and Nicholas ordered him not to tell anyone about the gifts.
 The scene of Nicholas's secret gift-giving is one of the most popular scenes in Christian devotional art, appearing in icons and frescoes from across Europe.
 Although depictions vary depending on time and place, Nicholas is often shown wearing a cowl while the daughters are typically shown in bed, dressed in their nightclothes.
 Many renderings contain a cypress tree or a cross-shaped cupola.